ChaoWANG0511/CycleGAN-VC3/README.md

 paper's link : https://isca-speech.org/archive/Interspeech_2020/pdfs/2280.pdf

-thanks to https://github.com/jackaduma/CycleGAN-VC2.git, this is the first time I built a complete DL project, learned a lot from jackaduma.
+thanks to https://github.com/jackaduma/CycleGAN-VC2.git, this is the first time I learned to build a complete DL project, learned a lot from jackaduma.

 difference: